rlwing/tdd-pairing-workshop/README.md

 # TDD & Pairing Workshop
-## Galvanize Instructors: Rob Wing & Kay Hudson
+Galvanize Instructors: Rob Wing & Kay Hudson

-## Library Methods
+## Instructions
 Work as a pair to implement the following stories in a file called com.galvanize.library.MyLibrary.java using TDD.
 No code should exist without a test!
-Switch role after each problem.
+Switch pairing role after each problem.

 ### Pairing Roles
 * Navigator